Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### NIST SP 800-61 (National Institute of Standards and Technology - Special Publication 800-61)

-NIST SP 800-61, titled "Computer Security Incident Handling Guide," is a publication by the NIST (NIST) in the United States.
+NIST SP 800-61, titled "Computer Security Incident Handling Guide," is a publication by the NIST in the United States.
 It provides guidance on establishing and maintaining an effective incident handling capability for organizations.

 It covers all phases of the incident management program, from preparation before the incident to the knowledge sharing once resolved.